DavidMcConkey/Code-Lexicon/README.md

 # The Code Lexicon

-Utilize OpenAI to translate code from one language to another.
+Utilizes OpenAI to translate code from one language to another.

 ![Code Lexicon](./public/screenshot.png)